 The recording server is a functional entity that can receive and record communications metadata and media, relating to target users and target groups, from MC service servers.
 The recording server securely stores the recorded information into mass storage(s) and allows controlled access for replay/retrieve functions.

+The end-to-end confidentiality shall be maintained when the group communication or private Communication is recorded and stored.
 The security aspects of storing metadata and media into mass storage are specified in TS 33.180 [25].

 The recording server functional entity is supported by the SIP AS functional entities of the signalling control plane.